U-Boot-EFI/test_file_system/README.md

 ================

-File test.img contains a file system image with a partition table hosting a single partition.
+File test.img contains a file system image with a partition table hosting a two partitions.

-This partition contains a file description.txt with content 'file system on partition 1'.
+Only the second partition carries a file system.
+This partition contains a file description.txt with content 'file system on partition 2'.

 The start of the image can alternatively be interpreted as a separate file system containing a file description.txt with content 'file system on block